OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 *   Please see our Cookie Information page

+**Information Evernote Derives**

+We may derive information or associate categories with you based on the information we or our partners collect.
+For example, we may make a determination about your location based on your IP address.

 How does Evernote use my information?

 We have specific rules for how and when we use the information we collect and receive.
 We describe these below.